niwya/niwya/README.md

 ### ✨ Bonjour ✨

 My name is Chloé, and I'm an engineer.
 I like dance, photography and gaming.
 I'm a die-hard fan of the Portal series.
-I'm obsessed with cheese (well - I'm French :fr:, so that's self-explanatory).
+I'm obsessed with cheese (well - I'm French, so that's self-explanatory).
 I like planes, UAVs, and autonomous cars.
+I love learning - about anything and everything.

-🔭 I'm currently working on...
+:gear: I'm currently working on...
 - ![30%](https://progress-bar.dev/30) Autonomous plant watering system (ESP-32, C/C++)
 - ![30%](https://progress-bar.dev/30) Multicurrency bill splitter (C++)

-🔭 Some of my fun past projects are...
+	:heavy_check_mark: Some of my fun past projects are...
 - [x] Cheezam - a cheese classifier
 - [x] Autonomous Waiter - a knowledge base and minimal planning module for a robot working in a restaurant